Falafel pita pockets with lemon-yogurt sauce

 Vegetarian, Low Calorie

 You can serve these juicy vegetarian falafels in pita pockets as sandwiches, or on their own as part of a meze platter.

 - 1 tablespoon tahini

-- Falafel blend (panko - flour - granulated garlic - cumin - coriander)
+- Falafel seasoning blend (whole wheat panko - flour - granulated garlic - cumin)

 - 1 lemon